 • $0 State Income Tax: Workers in Texas do not see any deductions for 'state income tax' on their monthly paychecks.
 This is a significant advantage compared to some other states in the U.S.

-• Reliance on Property Tax: While Texas has no state income tax, property tax rates are relatively high.
+• Reliance on Property Tax: While Texas has no state income tax, its property tax rates are relatively high.
 Local governments and school districts primarily use property taxes to support public schools and services.

 • Variability by School District: School districts often determine tax rates, leading to significant variations in property taxes across regions.
 Areas known for good school districts tend to have slightly higher property taxes, but many believe that the absence of a state income tax offsets the overall tax burden.